Updated: May 17, 2022

 Fixed mortgage rates and Treasury yields generally move together.
 Why?
 As a fixed-rate asset, mortgage-backed securities (MBS) are in direct competition with Treasury instruments for investor money.

 For mortgages to stay competitive in the eyes of investors, the rates on mortgages inherently follow changes in Treasury yields.
+Learn more about current rates for mortgage rates as well as the current and past 10 year treasury yield curve.

 U.S. Treasury Instruments Explained